telvarost/GameplayEssentials-StationAPI/README.md

 ## Gameplay Features

 * Change bed behavior: vanilla, disable nightmares, set spawn-point only, or disable entirely
+* Allow disabling block interactions with a keybind (thereby allowing things like placing torches on crafting tables)
 * Allow disabling eating when at max health (default: false)
 * Allow pressure plates to be placed on fences
 * Allow sugar cane to be placed on sand